 Touch [CREATE WAYPOINT] to add a waypoint to the map.
-A keypad is displayed.
-Touch the letters to type the name.
-There is a 10 character limit for the names.
+A keypad is displayed to type the name (10 alpha character limit).
 When finished typing the name touch [DONE].

 The waypoint is now displayed on the map represented by an anchor icon.
 This anchor icon can be changed to another icon in the Waypoint Manager (for more information on the Waypoint Manager, see GPS Settings under the Settings Menu).